Winter Weather Advisory issued for Lincoln, Lyon, Murray, Pipestone by NWS - NewsBreak

 weather.gov

+Effective: 2023-01-22 21:08:00 CST Expires: 2023-01-23 09:00:00 CST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Cottonwood; Jackson; Lincoln; Lyon; Murray; Nobles; Pipestone; Rock PATCHY DENSE FOG EXPECTED INTO MONDAY MORNING Fog is developing across the area tonight.
+Locally dense fog could reduce visibility to below one half mile at times, with dense fog most likely in or near river valleys.
+Visibility may change quickly over a short distance.
+If traveling, be aware of quickly changing conditions and possible slick spots on roads.

+Effective: 2023-01-22 20:27:00 MST Expires: 2023-01-23 08:00:00 MST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Aurora; Beadle; Bon Homme; Brookings; Brule; Charles Mix; Clay; Davison; Douglas; Gregory; Hanson; Hutchinson; Jerauld; Kingsbury; Lake; Lincoln; McCook; Miner; Minnehaha; Moody; Sanborn; Turner; Union; Yankton PATCHY DENSE FOG EXPECTED INTO MONDAY MORNING Fog is developing across the area tonight.
+Locally dense fog could reduce visibility to below one half mile at times, with dense fog most likely in or near river valleys.
+Visibility may change quickly over a short distance.
+If traveling, be aware of quickly changing conditions and possible slick spots on roads.

-Dense Fog Advisory issued for Clark, Codington, Day, Deuel, Hamlin by NWS
+Dense Fog Advisory issued for Blue Earth, Brown, Chippewa, Douglas, Faribault, Freeborn by NWS

-Effective: 2023-01-21 10:57:00 MST Expires: 2023-01-21 11:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Target Area: Clark; Codington; Day; Deuel; Hamlin DENSE FOG ADVISORY WILL EXPIRE AT NOON CST TODAY Observational trends have shown a decrease in coverage and magnitude of dense fog, and this trend should continue into the afternoon.
-Patchy dense fog remains possible during the early afternoon, and motorists are encouraged to slow down, use headlights, and leave plenty of distance ahead of them if they encounter dense fog.
+Effective: 2023-01-22 21:08:00 CST Expires: 2023-01-23 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Blue Earth; Brown; Chippewa; Douglas; Faribault; Freeborn; Kandiyohi; Le Sueur; Martin; McLeod; Meeker; Nicollet; Pope; Redwood; Renville; Sibley; Stearns; Steele; Swift; Todd; Waseca; Watonwan DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 6 AM CST MONDAY * WHAT...Visibility less than one mile in dense fog. * WHERE...Portions of central, south central, southwest and west central Minnesota. * WHEN...Until 6 AM CST Monday. * IMPACTS...Hazardous driving conditions due to low visibility. * ADDITIONAL IMPACTS...With temperatures below freezing, some accumulation of ice on roadways will be possible.
+Use caution if driving and be alert for icy patches.

 Comments / 0